enricodeleo/wpacked/README.md

 **For security purposes, don't forget to set AUTH_KEY, SECURE_AUTH_KEY, LOGGED_IN_KEY, NONCE_KEY, AUTH_SALT, SECURE_AUTH_SALT, LOGGED_IN_SALT, NONCE_SALT to different (long) random strings on production.**

 **NOTE**
-Don't commit the `.env` file, it's very likely that you want sapearate settings for each copy of the project. e.g. different urls for each environment like website.dev, staging.website.com and website.com.
+Don't commit the `.env` file, it's very likely that you want sapearate settings for each copy of the project. e.g. different URLs for each environment like website.dev, staging.website.com and website.com.
 Just set those domains on each respective .env and you're ready to go :)

 ## Development custom php.ini